JOANNA M. DOUGLASS, ALAN B. DOUGLASS, HUGH J. SILK

 MATTHEW J. NEFF

+Post-term pregnancy is defined as a pregnancy that has extended to or beyond 42 weeks of gestation.
 The American College of Obstetricians and Gynecologists (ACOG) recently issued guidelines for the clinical management of post-term pregnancy.
-The guidelines appeared in the September 2004 issue of Obstetrics and Gynecology.

 CARRIE MORANTZ, BRIAN TORREY

-The Agency for Healthcare Research and Quality has released a new report entitled, “Pharmacological and Surgical Treatment of Obesity.”
-The report is available online at http://www.ahrq.gov/clinic/epcsums/obesphsum.htm.
+The Agency for Healthcare Research and Quality (AHRQ) has released a new report entitled, “Pharmacological and Surgical Treatment of Obesity.”

 Every baby is different, but teeth normally start appearing when a baby is about six months old, although your baby may be drooling more at four months.
 When teeth start to come in, they can cause pain and fussiness.